2018ik/2018ik.github.io/_wiki/firstfruit.markdown

 ## Background

 In the Old Testament, the **firstfruits** each harvest were offered to God for His satisfaction.
 They were to be taken into the house of God and waved to God.
-This is what took place on the day of the Lord's resurrection; the Lord Jesus resurrected as the firstfruits of resurrection (1 Cor.
+The reality of the offering of the firstfruits is what took place on the day of the Lord's resurrection; in other words, the Lord Jesus Himself was the firstfruits to the Father in His resurrection (1 Cor.
 15:20, 23).
 This is why He did not allow Mary to touch Him - because He had to offer himself to God the Father first in the freshness of His resurrection for the Father's satisfaction.

 ## History